Hydra (genus): Tissue regeneration

 Hydras undergo morphallaxis (tissue regeneration) when injured or severed.
-Typically, Hydras will reproduce by just budding off a whole new individual; the bud will occur around two-thirds of the way down the body axis.
-When a Hydra is cut in half, each half will regenerate and form into a small Hydra; the "head" will regenerate a "foot" and the "foot" will regenerate a "head".
+Typically, Hydras reproduce by just budding off a whole new individual; the bud occurs around two-thirds of the way down the body axis.
+When a Hydra is cut in half, each half regenerates and forms into a small Hydra; the "head" regenerates a "foot" and the "foot" regenerates a "head".
 This regeneration occurs without cell division.
-If the Hydra is sliced into many segments, the middle slices will form both a "head" and a "foot".
+If the Hydra is sliced into many segments, the middle slices form both a "head" and a "foot".
 The polarity of the regeneration is explained by two pairs of positional value gradients.
 There is both a head and foot activation and inhibition gradient.
 The head activation and inhibition works in an opposite direction of the pair of foot gradients.
 The evidence for these gradients was shown in the early 1900s with grafting experiments.
 The inhibitors for both gradients have shown to be important to block the bud formation.
-The location that the bud will form is where the gradients are low for both the head and foot.
+The location where the bud forms is where the gradients are low for both the head and foot.

 Hydras are capable of regenerating from pieces of tissue from the body and additionally after tissue dissociation from reaggregates.
 This process takes place not only in the pieces of tissue excised from the body column, but also from re-aggregates of dissociated single cells.
 It was found that in these aggregates, cells initially distributed randomly undergo sorting and form two epithelial cell layers, in which the endodermal epithelial cells play more active roles in the process.
 Active mobility of these endodermal epithelial cells forms two layers in both the re-aggregate and the re-generating tip of the excised tissue.
 As these two layers are established, a patterning process takes place to form heads and feet.